 Fred Wilson’s two-part exhibition at the Neuberger Museum of Art features the artist’s related studio and conceptual practices comprising a survey of over two decades of his work and a site-specific installation in which he re-contextualizes the collections of the museum and college to create a dialogue examining the relationship between institutions and individuals in the museum's Stairway Gallery.
 The opening reception has been postponed due to forecast inclement weather until Wednesday, Ma

-In honor of both his upcoming exhibition Ceramics and the celebration of Asia Week New York, Lee Ufan will be in conversation with Michelle Yun, Asia Society Museum Senior Curator of Modern and Contemporary Art.
-The artist will discuss his recent works done in clay, and how he continues to explore such themes as space, time, and materiality through this medium.
-The talk will be held at the Asia Society Museum in New York on Wednesday, March 8, at 6:30 pm.
-For more information and to reserve ti
+In honor of both his current exhibition, Ceramics, and the celebration of Asia Week New York, Lee Ufan participated in a conversation with Michelle Yun, Senior Curator of Modern and Contemporary Art at the Asia Society.
+The artist discussed his recent works done in clay, and how he continues to explore themes such as space, time, and materiality through this medium.
+For more information on Asia Week New York and the Asia Society, please visit their website.
+Lee Ufan: Ceramics is on view thro

 As part of Asia Week New York, visit Self-Interned, 1942: Noguchi in Poston War Relocation Center currently on view at the Noguchi Museum in Queens, New York.
 The exhibition examines Noguchi's artistic output during his self-elected time at a Japanese internment camp.
 Self-Interned, 1942 brings together about two dozen works from the Museum’s collection, dating from before, during, and after Noguchi’s time at Poston, along with a substantial selection of archival documents.
 For more informatio